 These days there are lots of community and online support groups to help people through this process.

-Here is a brief video with some advise about COMING OUT
+Here is a brief video with some advice about COMING OUT

 © Anthony Venn-Brown